 Shrinking Carbon Footprint

 Due to innovative practices in cow comfort, improved feed and genetics, and modern barn design, the environmental impact of producing a gallon of milk in 2017 shrunk significantly, requiring 30% less water, 21% less land and a 19% smaller carbon footprint than it did in 2007.
 But that’s not all.
-The U.S. dairy community accounts for only about 2% of U.S. GHG emissions and is working to reduce that even more.
-To achieve that, the dairy community set a voluntary goal to reduce fluid milk greenhouse gas emissions intensity by 25% by 2020.
+The U.S. dairy community accounts for only about 2% of U.S. GHG emissions and is dedicated to doing more.
+By 2050, U.S. dairy will achieve carbon neutrality or better while improving water use and quality.
+That’s the vision: dairy as an environmental solution.

 Innovative upcycling is also helping dairy farmers leave a smaller environmental footprint behind.
 By-products from food and fiber industries like citrus pulp and cottonseed are included in cows carefully balanced diets and converted to milk rather than sent to landfills, thanks to cows’ unique, 4-chambered stomachs.
 Many farmers also use old, worn-out car tires as weights to secure the plastic that preserves their crops after harvest or to help weigh down their calf hutches.
 It’s also common for farmers to clean and reuse the sand they use for bedding their cows.